 If you are the latter type of individual, then you may feel blessed that almost every field that can be done as a corporate employee, can nowadays be done on a freelance basis.
 But it's not as easy as replacing the dress clothes with pajamas, and declaring that you are your own boss.
 Freelancing has many advantages, but just as many, if not more, disadvantages.

-There are countless perks to working for yourself, and we can only touch on some of them here.
+There are countless perks to working for yourself, and I can only touch on some of them here.
 You can set your own hours.
 For instance, you can sleep in every morning, as long as you are able to complete all of your needed work.
 You can choose to work in the evenings, if that is when you are most productive.

 You can schedule off-site meetings to match your personal schedule, and to avoid rush-hour traffic.
 Even better, if you never have such meetings, then you will no longer be losing time, gas, and serenity commuting to an office.